huytran17/cheerup/README.md

 Refer to /server folder > README.md for more instructions

 1. cd server folder
-2. Get the `.env` file and `database.env` file
+2. Get the `.env` file
+3. Start the docker containers: `yarn dc:up`
-3. type `yarn install` on server home directory if you have not done it before.
+4. type `yarn install` on server home directory if you have not done it before.
-4. type `yarn dev`
+5. type `yarn dev`
-5. Server will run on `http://localhost:3000`
+6. Server will run on `http://localhost:3000`
-6. If you wish to stop the docker containers, `docker-compose down`
+7. If you wish to stop the docker containers, `yarn dc:down`

 ## How to run user-dashboard